The battery capacity of energy-storing quantum systems

 Consider first a bipartite state $\hat\varrho$ on the Hilbert space ${\cal H}_A\otimes \cal {\cal H}_B$, with Hamiltonian $\ham={\hat H}_A\otimes \mathbbm{I}_B+\mathbbm{I}_A\otimes {\hat H}_B$.
 The \emph{ergotopic gap} $\delta_{\rm out}$ is the difference of the ergotropy obtained by global unitary operations and local unitary operations:

 where $\mathbf{U}_{\rm L}(d^2)$ is the group of local unitary operations of the form $\hat{U}_\ell = \hat{U}_A \otimes \hat{U}_B$.
 Similarly, we can define the difference of the antiergotropy as

-The sum of $\delta_{\rm in}$ and $\delta_{\rm out}$ then corresponds to the difference between the global capacity of the battery state and the battery capacity restricted to local operations.
-The latter is simply the sum of the individual capacities of the reduced battery states, since the battery Hamiltonian $\ham$ is a sum of local terms.
+The sum of $\delta_{\rm in}$ and $\delta_{\rm out}$ corresponds to the difference between the global capacity of the battery state and the battery capacity restricted to local operations.
+The latter is the sum of the individual capacities of the reduced battery states.
 We call the difference in global and local capacities the \textit{bipartite battery capacity gap}:

-This definition naturally extends to multipartite systems: the \emph{fully separable capacity gap} of an $n$-partite battery state $\hat\varrho$ with Hamiltonian $\ham=\sum_{i}\ham_{A_i}\otimes \mathbbm{I}$ will be
+This definition naturally extends to multipartite systems: the \emph{fully separable capacity gap} of an $n$-partite battery state $\hat\varrho$ with Hamiltonian $\ham=\sum_{i}\ham_{A_i}\otimes \mathbbm{1}$ will be

 \begin{prop} The fully separable battery capacity gap $\Delta_{A_1|\cdots |A_n}$ of a pure state $|\Psi\rangle$ on Hilbert space $\mathcal{H}=\otimes_{i=1}^n\mathcal{H}_{A_i}$, is non-increasing under local operations and classical communications (LOCC). \end{prop}